 Statewide plant conservation in full swing

-On Sunday 19 May, the inaugural Care for the Rare program was launched, with a special planting of the Bogong Daisy-bush (Olearia frostii) by Deputy Premier Hon.
-James Merlino with Mark Krause (Parks Victoria), and Tim Entwisle and Chris Russell (RBGV).
-As Victoria’s oldest botanic gardens, RBGV donated the Bogong Daisy-bush to Victoria’s most recent addition, the Dandenong Ranges Botanic Gardens.
+On Sunday 19 May, the inaugural Care for the Rare program was launched, with a special planting of the Bogong Daisy-bush (Olearia frostii) by Mark Krause (Parks Victoria), Tim Entwisle (RBGV) and Chris Russell (RBGV).
+As Victoria’s oldest botanic gardens, Royal Botanic Gardens Victoria donated the Bogong Daisy-bush to the state's most recent addition, the Dandenong Ranges Botanic Gardens.

 The iconic Bogong Daisy-bush, which naturally occurs in Victoria’s alpine regions, is highly susceptible to impact by climate change.

-RBGV is currently working collaboratively with the BGANZ Victoria network, to assess the potential of botanic gardens across the state to nurture rare and threatened plants.
+Royal Botanic Gardens Victoria is currently working collaboratively with the Botanic Gardens Australia and New Zealand (BGANZ) Victoria network, to assess the potential of botanic gardens across the state to nurture rare and threatened plants.
 The plants are selected because they are either near to where the species naturally occur or the growing conditions in the wild are similar to those within the botanic garden.
 Six gardens have been chosen for the first round of the program, including the Dandenong Ranges Botanic Gardens.